centreon/centreon-collect/doc/release_notes/centreon_clib_1_0_0.rst

 =============

 Centreon Clib is a common library for all Centreon products written in C/C++.
-This project provide high level implementation of many basic system mechanism.
-The target is to have portable and powerful implementation.
+This project provides high level implementation of many basic system mechanism.
+The target is to have a portable and powerful implementation.